Ian Beale: Who Shot Phil?

 Steve McFadden (left) and Lucy Benjamin (right) portray Phil and Lisa, respectively.
 Ian was a suspect in Phil's shooting, which Lisa was responsible for.

 Ian and Phil Mitchell (Steve McFadden) had a long-standing feud, which began in 1995, when Phil married Kathy.
 In March 2001, Phil is shot by an unknown assailant, which starts a major whodunnit storyline.
 Ian was made a prime suspect on the BBC's list of suspects.
 On this list, it describes Ian as "an entrepreneur turned bankrupt businessman, he has failed in love and business on several occasions."
 When explaining his motives for the shooting, it says, "He has always hated Phil, who was once married to his mother.
 Phil refused to bail him out when his business failed."
 On an official BBC Online poll, 5% of the audience believed that Ian was guilty.
 William Hill bookmakers revealed that the odds of Ian being guilty were 20–1.
-The shooter was later revealed to be Lisa Fowler (Lucy Benjamin) It was revealed on in an episode that aired on 5 April 2001 that Phil's ex-girlfriend, Lisa Fowler (Lucy Benjamin), was the culprit.
+It was revealed on in an episode that aired on 5 April 2001 that Phil's ex-girlfriend, Lisa Fowler (Lucy Benjamin), was the culprit.
 The episode caused the third-largest TV pickup power surge on record and the Liverpool and Barcelona UEFA Cup semi-final was postponed for 15 minutes to accommodate a special 40 minute edition of the soap.